 If you are a Library Staff member or a Contributor to another Libris account, you can copy files from your Library to that other account.
 The images will maintain their IPTC metadata.

-The files will land in the Incoming Shoots Collection (using the standard Contributor Gallery naming convention: UP: Gallery Description, First Initial.
+The files will land in the Incoming Files Collection (using the standard Contributor Gallery naming convention: UP: Gallery Description, First Initial.
 Last Name, Date of Upload) in the destination Libris account.